Phanisirisha-46/CheerMate/README.md

 Cheermate is a real-time emotion analysis system that utilizes **DeepFace**, a deep learning model for facial emotion recognition.
 The project aims to detect emotions based on a user's facial expressions captured via a webcam and respond with a personalized message and a GIF to cheer them up.

-This is a **Data Science Project** because it involves the collection, processing, and analysis of data (in the form of images), applying machine learning models for emotion prediction, and providing insights based on the results.
+This is a **Data Science Project** because it involves the collection, processing, and analysis of data (in the form of images), applying machine learning models for emotion prediction, and providing insights based on the results..

 ---